 Beginning in fall 2019, the CAPriCORN Patient Community Advisory Committee (PCAC) and the Health & Medicine Policy Research Group are partnering with local organizations to gather input from a wide range of community members.
-The opinions collected from the sessions ultimately will lead to the convening of a one-day conference that will provide a forum for sharing community findings, identifying research priorities, and making a plan to distribute information to a wider healthcare audience.
+The opinions collected from the sessions and a community-based survey ultimately will lead to a report to share community findings, identify research priorities, and make a plan to distribute information to a wider healthcare audience.

 To learn more about our project, email us at email@example.com or call (312) 372-4292.
 You can also read about our work on PCORI’s website at www.pcori.org/research-results/2019/elevating-patient-voice-research.

 ‐ Margie Schaps, MPH, Executive Director, Health & Medicine Policy Research Group